-Join Curt Frye for an in-depth discussion in this video Visualizing table data in a chart, part of Up and Running with Excel Cluster Analysis.
+Join Curt Frye for an in-depth discussion in this video Visualizing table data in a chart, part of Learning Excel Cluster Analysis.

 When you analyze your data using cluster analysis, it often helps to visualize the clusters using an xy scatter chart.
 And in this movie, I will show you how to create such a chart using the xy chart sample workbook which you can find in the Chapter Three folder of your exercise files collection.
 So, this workbook contains.
 Table of data and also all the distance and centroids calculations and then a list of starting centroids here and a centroid update information.